Last updated: February 20, 2024

 The Elysian Rock Lookout is a beautiful viewing point in the Leura area of the Blue Mountains, with panoramic views over the Jamison Valley.

-Keep reading to find out more about this unique spot in the Blue Mountains, how best to find it, and other things to see in the area.
+Keep reading to learn more about this unique spot in the Blue Mountains, how best to get there, and other things to see in the area.

 How to Get There